Marvel Cinematic Universe Watch Order - Updated

 - Doctor Strange, Wong, Ancient One, Time Stone, Thor

-- This film takes place over about a year, so a lot of scenes overlap plenty of previous stories, but the majority of its main events fit best here.
+- ESSENTIAL.
+This film takes place over about a year, so a lot of scenes overlap plenty of previous stories, but the majority of its main events fit best here.
+Characters and concepts introduced here pay off in important ways later on.

 Cloak and Dagger Season One